372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p3.feature.lgo file by compiler(MSWlog).
 input amicable_numbers and min number and max number in to the command line to print  the result and the time to get the result.

+open the p4.program file by compiler by compiler(FSMlogo). input Game in to the command line to output the result.

+open the p4.feature file by compiler by compiler(FSMlogo). input sweeper in to the command line to output  the result.

+open the p4.to_end file by compiler by compiler(FSMlogo). input star in to the command line to print  the result.